kzaraliev/Book-Worm/README.md

 		```
 	This will start the development server, and you should see output indicating that the development server is running.
 It should be accessible at http://localhost:5173.

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit/) file for details.